11 October 2019

 “More applied research is needed to assess the true prevalence rate of endometriosis, to determine these economic impacts with greater accuracy, and guide urgent clinical and policy responses,” Dr Armour said.

-Ethical approved was provided by the Western Sydney University Human Research Ethics Committee, approval number H12019.
+Ethical approval was provided by the Western Sydney University Human Research Ethics Committee, approval number H12019.